msmiley/clusterizer/README.md

 ## Features

-- automatic process management
+- automatic process forking
-- messaging to/from each process
+- messaging to/from each module
 - log aggregation to master process
-- built-in sleep-type scheduling for process worker function
+- built-in sleep-type scheduling
 - integration with [Agenda](https://www.npmjs.com/package/agenda) for advanced scheduling
 - graceful shutdown

 ## Usage

-Look at `test_modules/module1.coffee` for an example module.
+See `test_modules/module1.coffee` for an example module.
 Modules need to inherit from `Clusterized` and implement at least a `process(callback)` function.
 The class name (or constructor function name if in js) is irrelevant as long as it is a module-level export as shown below.

 ```coffee
 { Clusterized } = require 'clusterizer'